apache/spark-website/community.md

 <h4>Conferences</h4>
 <ul>
   <li>
     <a href="http://spark-summit.org/2014">Spark Summit 2014.</a> June 30 - July 1 2014 in San Francisco.
-Two days of keynotes and over 50 talks and technology demos presented by active Spark community members.
-Free live streaming and video archive.
-Attached to the summit, on July 2, Databricks will be hosting a day of introductory training.
+Two days of keynotes and over 50 talks and technology demos by Spark community members.
+Slides, videos and training materials are available for free at <a href="http://spark-summit.org/2014/">the summit website</a>.
   </li>
   <li>
     <a href="http://spark-summit.org/2013">Spark Summit 2013.</a> In December 2013, the community held the first Spark Summit, with 30 talks from organizations using Apache Spark.
 Slides and videos of all talks are available for free at <a href="http://spark-summit.org/2013/">the summit website</a>.